AI Summary

 - Spend monitoring — API dashboard shows per-model usage and spend in near-real-time.
 No default hard cap; users must configure limits manually.

 - Prompt cache billing — Cache writes are charged at creation; cache reads are charged separately at the discounted rate.
-Cache entries expire after approximately 5 minutes of inactivity.
+Cache entries expire after approximately 5 minutes (or 1 hour) of inactivity.

 - Batch API billing — Billed at 50% off standard rates upon batch completion.
 Batches process within 24 hours.